-Small Changes Create Gains for Overall Health and Well-being
+Small Changes Create Gains for Overall Health & Well-being

 MAY IS MENTAL HEALTH MONTH, and this year Mental Health America’s theme (4Mind4Body) focuses on small changes – both physically and mentally – to create gains for our overall health and wellbeing.
 No matter your state of wellbeing, all of us could benefit from small positive changes.
 As could our families and children.
 So, over the next week, we wanted to share some of their suggestions with you.